Topology and Dynamics of the Contracting Boundary of Cocompact CAT(0) Spaces: The topological dynamics of the action on the boundary

 \begin{theorem} Let $\gamma^+$ and $\gamma^-$ be points in the contracting boundary.
 If there is a sequence of isometries $g_i$ such that $g_ix \to \gamma^+$ and $g_i^{-1}x \to \gamma^-$ then for any compact set $K$ in $\partial_cX - \{\gamma^-\}$ and any open neighborhood, $U \subseteq \partial_cX$, of $\gamma^+$, $g_i(K) \subset U$ for large enough $i$.

 \end{theorem}

-We can loosen the hypothesis that the $g_i^{-1}$ converge to $\gamma^-$ to obtain theorem \ref{thm:conv} from theorem \ref{nsdynamics}.
-By a result of Ballman-Buyalo \cite{BB08} if $g_ix \to \gamma^+$ then (passing to a subsequence if necessary) the inverses converge to something in the boundary.
-Because the forward endpoint is contracting it is straightforward to show that the backwards end point must be contracting as well.
+We can loosen the hypothesis that the $g_i^{-1}$ converge to $\gamma^-$ to obtain Theorem~\ref{thm:conv} from Theorem~\ref{nsdynamics}.
+By a result of Ballman--Buyalo \cite{BB08} if $g_ix \to \gamma^+$ then (passing to a subsequence if necessary) the inverses converge to something in the boundary, lets call it $\gamma^-$.
+Because the contracting constants of the geodesic $[x,g_i^{-1}x]$ (by Definition~\ref{sequenceconvergence}) are uniformly bounded above by some uniform constant $B$ you can bound the contracting constant of every finite subinterval of $\gamma^-$ by $B+1$ (and in fact by $B$ with a little more work).
+Thus $\gamma^-$ is contracting as well.

-Because open sets in $\partial_cX$ can be much finer than in the visual boundary it is not \textit{a priori} obvious that there will be any form of North-south dynamics on the contracting boundary.
-The important observation is that all open sets around $\gamma^+$ have a "B-contracting core" which contains the set of all B-contracting elements which are nearby to $\gamma^+$ in the visual topology.
+Because open sets in $\partial_cX$ can be much finer than in the visual boundary it is not \textit{a priori} obvious that there will be any form of North-South dynamics on the contracting boundary.
+The important observation is that all open sets around $\gamma^+$ have a ``B-contracting core'' which contains the set of all B-contracting elements which are nearby to $\gamma^+$ in the visual topology.
 Because the action by $g_i$ coarsely preserves the contracting constants in $K$, (and because they are already bounded) you can push the set $K$ into the "core" of $U$ with the dynamics of the visual boundary and establish that it is in fact a subset of $U$.

 Note: I think this is \textit{not} enough to use the ping-pong lemma because compact sets and neighborhoods aren't compliments of each other like they are with the visual topology.
-This makes me suspect that there is a decent chance this applies to the Morse boundary (where the ping-pong lemma must fail in general).
-Because of this I include a proof of a known dynamics result (lemma \ref{NScore}) on the visual boundary of a CAT(0) space which I believe will be amenable to generalization onto the Morse boundary.
+This makes me suspect that there is a decent chance this applies to the Morse boundary (where the ping-pong lemma fails in general see \cite{F15}).
+Because of this I include a proof of a known dynamics result (Lemma~\ref{NScore}) on the visual boundary of a CAT(0) space which I believe will be amenable to generalization onto the Morse boundary.

 The proof will be broken up into two lemmas in order to simplify the discussion.

 For the following we will assume that $X$ is a proper CAT$(0)$ space with non-empty contracting boundary and a group of isometries $G$ acting geometrically.